 This is not a “how to” when it comes to prepurchase exams – there are probably as many ways to do these exams as there are people to do them.
 Instead, let’s see what we can do to help put you – and keep you – in charge of the process.
 Here are seven rules to live buy, when it comes to buying a horse.

 1. Don’t be in a hurry.
 Trust me, there are lots of horses out there.
 When you buy a horse, you need to remember that you’re going to be saddled with a lot of responsibilities (pun intended).
 If you buy a horse, you could be paying for feed, and board, and saddles, and training, and horse shows, and horse shoers, and veterinarians, and grooms, and brushes, and sprays, and ointments, and creams, and those oh-so-pretty checkered leg wraps that you’re horse will be unable to live without.
-And that’s not considering the hours that you’re going to spend grooming and riding and holding and feeding and whatever else.
+And, if you don’t have a pasture next to your house, add in the hours that you may get to spend grooming and riding and holding and feeding and whatever else.

 Given everything else that you’re going to be spending, make sure you spend the time to get what you want.
 Ride the horse as many times as you can.
 See if you can get him moved to where you’re going to keep him – sometimes horses behave quite differently when they are in unfamiliar surroundings.
 Try him in different circumstances.
 Wait for a color you like.
 Whatever requirements you have for a horse, satisfy them: then consider buying!
 All good things come to those who wait.